National Environmental Justice Advisory Council

 White House Environmental Justice Advisory Council

-EPA looks forward to the establishment of a White House Environmental Justice Advisory Council pursuant to Executive Order 14008, titled Tackling the Climate Crisis at Home and Abroad.
-The White House council will not only bring greater visibility to EJ issues across the federal government, but will provide EPA’s National Environmental Justice Advisory Council with an excellent partner for providing horizon-expanding EJ advice and recommendations to our government’s leadership.
-As EPA learns more details about how we will support the formation of the White House council, we are continuing to support the consistent management of NEJAC, including with our annual membership recruitment process and convening public meetings.
+EPA supports the White House Environmental Justice Advisory Council pursuant to Executive Order 14008, titled Tackling the Climate Crisis at Home and Abroad.
+The White House council not only brings greater visibility to EJ issues across the federal government, but provides EPA’s National Environmental Justice Advisory Council with an excellent partner for providing horizon-expanding EJ advice and recommendations to our government’s leadership.
+As EPA supports the White House council, we are continuing to support the consistent management of NEJAC, including with our annual membership recruitment process and convening public meetings.